Yan Gomes Player Props: Cubs vs. Pirates

 Yan Gomes At The Plate

-- Gomes is hitting .273 with two doubles, seven home runs and four walks.
+- Gomes is hitting .271 with three doubles, seven home runs and six walks.

-- Gomes has reached base via a hit in 24 games this season (of 39 played), and had multiple hits in eight of those games.
+- Gomes has picked up a hit in 61.9% of his 42 games this season, with multiple hits in 19.0% of them.

-- He has hit a long ball in 15.4% of his games this season, and 5% of his trips to the dish.
+- He has gone deep in 14.3% of his games this year, and 4.7% of his chances at the plate.

-- Gomes has driven in a run in 18 games this season (46.2%), including four games with more than one RBI (10.3%).
-He has also driven in three or more of his team's runs in one contest.
+- In 18 games this year (42.9%), Gomes has picked up an RBI, and in four of those games (9.5%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.